ForstaGlobal/frontend-candidate-ts-challenge/README.md

 4. ```ts
    /**
-    * Computes the symmetric difference of two arrays:
+    * Computes the symmetric difference of two arrays.
-    * i.e. all values that appear in exactly one of the arrays.
+    * Returns all elements that appear in exactly one of the two arrays (but not in both).
-    * @param a First array
+    * @param arrayOne First array
-    * @param b Second array
+    * @param arrayTwo Second array
-    * @returns New array of unique values present in one argument but not both */ export function symmetricDifference(a: number[], b: number[]): number[] {}
+    * @returns New array of elements that appear in exactly one of the two arrays (but not in both).
+    */
+   export function symmetricDifference(arrayOne: number[], arrayTwo: number[]): number[] {}
    ```

 ---